FORMERLY FOOT CARE KINGSTON

 1. Policy History

-As Part 1 of the FCN course (online) does not provide any practical training in foot care, nurses are not yet qualified to provide foot care to clients after completing this part of the FCN course.
+Given that FCN (Theory) does not provide any practical training in foot care, nurses are not yet qualified to provide foot care to clients after completing the FCN (Theory) course.

 3. Scope and Responsibility